This blog post was updated on 11 February 2025.

-But what about the ones that are not so obviously inspiring?
+But what about the brands that are not so obviously inspiring?
 The brands that make the National Geographic pages and put the most popular drink in the world into its trademarked bottles?

-If you were to ask me what is the industry that struggles with storytelling the most on social media, I would have to name manufacturing.
+If you were to ask me which industry struggles with storytelling the most on social media, I would have to name manufacturing.
 The industry has a problem I have heard a lot of manufacturing clients talk about: the generational divide.
 Door-to-door sales might still work now, but just look at the millennial generation, now slowly coming into power.
 We literally distrust anyone knocking on our door – where was the e-mail informing us you would come a-calling?

-So, how do manufacturing companies move away from posting pictures of men in business suits shaking hands at manufacturing conventions, and onto presenting themselves as interesting, engaging and, at the end of the day, original?
+So, how do manufacturing companies move away from posting pictures of men in business suits shaking hands at manufacturing conventions on social media, and onto presenting themselves as interesting, engaging and, at the end of the day, original?

 5 tips to improve your storytelling